jsfaint/bookpushing/README.md

 About
 -----
-Actually this engine is too simple that you can not call it a 'engine', but it indeed solved my problem :)
+Actually this BS is too simple that you can not call it a 'engine', but it indeed solved my problem :)